drawbridge/keras-mmoe/README.md

 ### Requirements
 - Python 3.6
-- Other libraries such as TensorFlow and Keras listed in `requirements.txt`
+- Other libraries such as TensorFlow and Scikit-learn listed in `requirements.txt`

 ### Installation
 1. Clone the repository